atingupta2005/Jenkins-5-Days-Training-Material/Hands-On/4-Integrating-GitHub-with-Jenkins.md

 # Integrating GitHub with Jenkins
-- Install GitHub Jenkins plugin (If not already installed)
+- Install GitHub plugin in Jenkins (If not already installed)
-  - Go to Manage Jenkins -> Manager Plugin
+  - Go to Manage Jenkins -> Manage Plugin
-  - Search Github Plugin in the Installed tab.
+  - Search GitHub Plugin in the Installed tab.
 If its there then no need to install it
-  - Search Github Plugin in the Available tab then click on Download now and install after the restart
+  - Search GitHub Plugin in the Available tab then click on Download now and install after the restart

 - Install Maven Plugin
   - Go to Jenkins- Manage Plugins